GenEars/draft-tailhardat-nmop-incident-management-noria/draft-tailhardat-nmop-incident-management-noria.md

 Indeed, a knowledge graph, being an instantiation of shared vocabularies (e.g. RDFS/OWL ontologies and controlled vocabularies in SKOS syntax), sharing incident signatures can be done without revealing infrastructure details (e.g. hostname, IP address), but rather the abstract representation of the network (i.e. the class of the knowledge graph entities and relationships, such as "server" or "router", and or "IPoWDM link").

 The remainder of this document is organized as follows.
-Firstly, the concept of an *ITSM-KG* is introduced in {{sec-itsm-base}} towards leveraging existing network infrastructure descriptions in YANG format and enabling abstract reasoning on network behaviors.
+Firstly, the concept of an ITSM-KG is introduced in {{sec-itsm-base}} towards leveraging existing network infrastructure descriptions in YANG format and enabling abstract reasoning on network behaviors.
 The relation of the ITSM-KG proposal to the Digital Map {{?I-D.havel-nmop-digital-map-concept}} is notably discussed in this section.
 Secondly, strategies for the ITSM-KG construction are discussed in {{sec-kgc}}.
-This include YANG models transformation in {{sec-gluing-techniques}}, implementing alignments of models with the ITSM-KG in {{sec-gluing-techniques}}, and knowledge graph construction pipeline designs in {{sec-etl-kgc}}.
+This include YANG models transformation in {{sec-yang-to-kg}}, implementing alignments of models with the ITSM-KG in {{sec-gluing-techniques}}, and knowledge graph construction pipeline designs in {{sec-etl-kgc}}.
 The {{sec-etl-kgc}} notably focuses on addressing the handling of event data streams and providing a unified view for different stakeholders, also known as the data federation architecture.
 Finally, an experiment is proposed in {{sec-experiments}} to assess the potential of the ITSM-KG in improving network quality and designs.
 The implementation status related to this document is also reported in this section.